-Significant reductions in future hepatitis C Virus (HCV) infection could be achieved by delivering treatment in the community to people who inject drugs (PWID).
-Marginalised PWID can have difficulty accessing mainstream services due to stigma, a lack of trust, poverty, mental health issues and incarceration.
-We describe the innovative outreach and community-based nurse-led model (NLM) of HCV treatment used in the Treatment And Prevention (TAP) Study; a trial measuring the HCV prevention effectiveness of treating PWID and their injecting partners.
-We also describe treatment uptake and success.
+Significant reductions in future hepatitis C Virus (HCV) infection could be achieved by delivering treatment in the community to people who currently inject drugs (PWID).
+Marginalized PWID may have difficulty accessing mainstream services due to stigma, a lack of trust, poverty, mental health issues and incarceration.
+We describe an outreach nurse-led model (NLM) of HCV treatment used in the Treatment And Prevention (TAP) Study; a trial measuring the HCV prevention effectiveness of treating PWID and their injecting partners.

-Methods
+Methods: